suiGn/monadLisa/README.md

 From now on only Lisa.

-Establishing Hosting enviroments for Lisa.
+Establishing a habitat in a host for Lisa.

-# Lisa HostCare:
+# Lisa HOSTCare:
  /dev dir: contains files that represent devices attached to the system:
 - Physical devices: such as serial ports.
 - Pseudodevices: such as a random number generator.